 G2A.COM is a marketplace for digital and physical products focused on gaming.
 G2A offers massive selection of games which customers can purchase, but it also offers oportunity to sell those games.
 If you intend to start selling on G2A, then you want to know all G2A selling fees that you will encounter and how much will all that cost you.

-On G2A.COM, customers can buy game keys for Steam, Origin, GOG, Uplay, Origin, Epic Game Store, Battle.net, Xbox One, PSN, etc. Aside from game keys, G2A also includes software, subscriptions, gift cards, and physical products such as hardware, peripherals, and gadgets.
+On G2A.COM (what is G2A), customers can buy game keys for Steam, Origin, GOG, Uplay, Origin, Epic Game Store, Battle.net, Xbox One, PSN, etc. Aside from game keys, G2A also includes software, subscriptions, gift cards, and physical products such as hardware, peripherals, and gadgets.

 Buyers have access to large catalog which is updated daily and in case of any issues they can always open support ticket or file G2A money-back guarantee claim.